Dede-Qorqud/BeTrueCore/WHITEPAPER.md

 ## 4. Architecture

-*Existence itself is the signature*
+*Existence itself is the signature.*

 BeTrueCore is structured across six layers.
 Each layer is an independent component communicating with others through defined interfaces with cryptographic boundary guarantees.

 ```
-L0  Identity         FaceID + MPC + Web3Auth
+L0  Identity    State ID (NIN code) + ZK + MPC 2-of-3
-     ↓               Biometric sovereignty — raw data never leaves the device
+     ↓          State ID sovereignty — original NIN code never leaves the device

 L1  Proofs      ZK-SNARKs + MACI v1.2
      ↓          Anonymity, anti-collusion, receipt-freeness

 L2  Execution   Optimism L2
      ↓          VWU calculation, smart contract execution

 L3  Lock        Lit Protocol
      ↓          Time-locked voting, information symmetry until reveal

 L4  Archive     Celestia DA
      ↓          Immutable public audit log

 L5  AI Agents   Analyst × 3 + Strategist × 3 + Sentinel × 3
                 READ-ONLY — no write access to any data structure
 ```

-**L0 — Identity.** Biometric commitment is generated on-device.
-Raw biometric data never crosses the L0 boundary.
-Private keys are fragmented using Shamir Secret Sharing (threshold 2-of-3) via MPC — the single point of failure is eliminated.
+**L0 — Identity.** ZK commitment is generated on-device from state identifier (NIN — National Identification Number).
+For example: Birth number (Rodné číslo) — a unique identifier for persons in the Czech Republic.
+Original NIN never leaves the device.
+Private keys are fragmented using Shamir Secret Sharing (threshold 2-of-3) via MPC — the key is never reconstructed in a single location — the single point of failure is eliminated.

 **L1 — Proofs.** Zero-knowledge proofs separate the act of decision-making from its social observation.
 MACI v1.2 provides key-rotation: a participant may change their decision any number of times before session close — only the final decision counts.
-Coercion and vote purchase are rendered significantly harder to enforce: a participant retains the ability to silently override any coerced choice before session close, making purchased outcomes unverifiable by the buyer.
+Coercion and purchase of decisions are mathematically meaningless: the seller retains the ability to silently override the choice.

 **L2 — Execution.** Smart contracts manage the session lifecycle, VWU calculation, and result finalization.
-Optimism L2 provides fast, low-cost execution, inheriting Ethereum's security guarantees through the optimistic rollup mechanism and its fraud-proof settlement layer.
+Optimism L2 provides fast, low-cost execution without compromising Ethereum-level security.

 **L3 — Lock.** Lit Protocol enforces information symmetry: no participant, administrator, or AI agent can see intermediate results during a session.
 The time-lock releases simultaneously for all parties at session close.

-**L4 — Archive.** Celestia DA provides a tamper-evident public audit log, with data integrity guaranteed within the Celestia consensus model.
+**L4 — Archive.** Celestia DA stores the immutable public audit log.
 Any independent observer can verify the integrity of any session without trusting BeTrueCore infrastructure.

 **L5 — AI Agents.** Nine agents of three types — Analyst, Strategist, Sentinel — three agents of each type (3×3) — operate in strict read-only mode.
-This is not a policy — it is an architectural property: agent access to on-chain state is enforced at the contract level, and no write path to session data, VWU balances, or consensus outcomes is exposed to the agent layer.
+This is not a policy — it is an architectural property encoded in smart contracts.
 A compromised agent gains observation rights, not action rights.
 The notary cannot be compelled to commit forgery.

 ---

 ## 5. Core Mechanisms

-*My identity is my fortress*
+*My identity is my fortress.*

 Four mechanisms form the operational core of BeTrueCore.